Asthma in children and adolescents

 - Forced expiratory volume (FEV1), the maximum volume of air expired (exhaled) in 1 second.

 If the airways are obstructed, these measurements will fall.
 Depending on the results, the doctor will take the following steps:

 - If measurements fall, the doctor typically asks the patient to inhale a bronchodilator medication.
 This drug is used in asthma to open the air passages.
 The measurements are taken again.
 If the measurements are more normal, the drug has most likely cleared the airways, and a diagnosis of asthma is strongly suspected.

 The doctor may recommend skin or blood allergy tests, particularly if a specific allergen is suspected.
-Allergy skin tests may help diagnose allergic asthma, although they are not recommended for people with year-round asthma.
+Allergy skin tests may help diagnose allergic asthma.

 One of the most common methods of allergy testing is the scratch test or skin prick test.
 The test involves placing a small amount of the suspected allergy-causing substance (allergen) on the skin (usually the forearm, upper arm, or the back), then scratching or pricking the skin so that the allergen is introduced under the skin surface.
 The skin is observed closely for signs of a reaction, which usually includes swelling and redness of the site.
 With this test, several suspected allergens can be tested at the same time, and results are usually available within about 20 minutes.

 Other conditions can mimic or worsen asthma and must be ruled out as possible cause of symptoms.
 They include heart and lung diseases, sinus problems, enlarged thyroid glands, vocal cord dysfunction, infections, and inhaled objects.